 Half diminished seventh chord

 The half diminished seventh chord has been used in music for centuries and can be found as far back as compositions by Bach, Chopin and Mendelsohn.
-The chord sounds quite melancholic which also lends it well to being used in Jazz and Musical Theater.
-To create a half diminished seventh chord, you add a minor seventh above the root of a diminished triad.
+The chord sounds quite melancholic which also lends it well to being used in Jazz and musical theater.
+To create a half diminished seventh chord, you add a minor seventh above a diminished chord.
 In the key of C, in root position, the chord would consist of C, E flat, G flat, and B flat.
 For this chord, you will often see it written on sheet music and lead sheets as CØ7 or Cmin7(b5).

 Diminished seventh chord

-Diminished seventh chords don’t feature so much in contemporary music however you will find them a lot in music from the Classical and Romantic eras and in various film scores as they are fantastic at creating a sense of trepidation, tension and doom.
+Diminished seventh chords are not as common in contemporary music.
+However, you will find them a lot in music from the Classical and Romantic eras and in various film scores as they are fantastic at creating a sense of trepidation, tension and doom.
 To create a diminished seventh chord, you add a diminished seventh above the root of a diminished triad.
-In the key of C, in root position, the chord would consist of C, E flat, G flat, and A (yes, A).
-The reason this chord features an A is because the seventh gets flattened twice due to a diminished seventh chord comprising a structure of minor thirds.
-For this chord, you will often see it written on sheet music and lead sheets CΟ7 or Cdim7.
+In the key of C, in root position, the chord would consist of C, E flat, G flat, and B double flat.
+For this chord symbol, you will often see it written on sheet music and lead sheets CΟ7 or Cdim7.

 Augmented seventh chord

-Augmented seventh chords are a most commonly featured in jazz music particularly as substitute chords for dominant sevenths.
+Augmented seventh chords are most commonly featured in jazz music, particularly as substitute chords for dominant sevenths.
 To create an augmented seventh chord, you add a minor seventh above the root of an augmented triad.
 In the key of C, in root position, the chord would consist of C, E, G sharp, and B flat.
-The reason this chord features an A is because the seventh gets flattened twice due to a diminished seventh chord comprising a structure of minor thirds.
 For this chord, you will often see it written on sheet music and lead sheets Caug7 or C7(#5).

 Try including an augmented seventh chord as a substitute for a dominant seventh using the chords in the Georgia On My Mind tutorial as a guide.